joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/15/business/stocks-approach-record-high-as-wall-st-looks-beyond-war.html

 **Dam Failure Could Imperil Thousands in Northern Michigan**\
-`A levee breach near Cheboygan has already forced evacuations.
-Engineers were monitoring dams taxed by rain and snowmelt.`\
+`A levee breach near Cheboygan had forced evacuations and officials continue to monitor a nearby dam.
+Rain and snowmelt have affected the area.`\
 https://www.nytimes.com/2026/04/15/us/floods-michigan-cheboygan-dams-evacuation.html

 **Snap Is Laying Off 16% of Full-Time Staff as It Embraces A.I.**\